 • Create space between exterior walls and any small trees or bushes.
 Stink bugs use these as bridges to move indoors.

 • Healthier lawns are less prone to stink bug issues.
-Maintain a vibrant lawn by watering, fertilizing, and and treating it with a family-safe insecticide monthly.
+Maintain a vibrant lawn by avoiding synthetic products, watering and fertilizing as needed, and treating it with a family-safe insecticide monthly.

 2. SOAP & WATER

-Simple and effective, a bucket filled with several cups of hot water and ¾ cup natural dish soap is excellent for disposing of stink bugs.
+Simple and effective, a bucket filled with several cups of hot/warm water and ¾ cup natural dish soap is excellent for disposing of stink bugs.

 3. VACUUM